cbartlett/vagrant-pokenum/README.md

 ## About

-You, dear reader, might have always wanted the twodimes.net calculator (http://twodimes.net/poker/) for your own purposes.
+For whatever reason(s), you may have always has the burning desire to have your own twodimes.net calculator (http://twodimes.net/poker/).
 But there's been a barrier to entry for this.
 In the past you'd have to:

 * install linux
 * hunt down and install pokersource